samueltann/tp/docs/UserGuide.md

 4. In the home folder, right click and select `Open in Terminal`

 5. Use the `java -jar ClassRosterPro.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   The GUI (as shown below) should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 6. Type the command in the command box and press Enter to execute it.